DeclarativeHub/ReactiveKit/README.md

 __ReactiveKit__ is a lightweight Swift framework for reactive and functional reactive programming.
 With just over 2000 lines of code it enables you to get into reactive world today.

-The framework is best used in a combination with [Bond](https://github.com/ReactiveKit/Bond) that provides UIKit and AppKit bindings, reactive delegates and data sources.
+The framework is compatible with all Apple platforms and Linux.
+If you are developing an iOS or macOS app, make sure to also check out [Bond](https://github.com/ReactiveKit/Bond) framework that provides UIKit and AppKit bindings, reactive delegates and data sources.

 This document will introduce the framework by going through its implementation.
 By the end you should be equipped with a pretty good understanding of how is the framework implemented and what are the best ways to use it.